trebor/soul-bound/rfc.md

   1. `Candidates`: set of pending sessions, each with `(sessionId, nonce, state)`
   2. `Identities`: set of issued identities with `(pubKey, sponsor, stake, status)`
   3. `Validators`: map of validator nodes and their votes
-  4. `Ledger`: sequence of committed on‑chain events
+  4. `Ledger`: sequence of committed on-chain events
   5. `Time`: abstract clock or block counter
 * **Actions**
   1. `BeginSession(c, s)`: Sponsor `s` issues `ChallengeRequest` to candidate `c`.